A Unique Child

-Embracing neurodiversity allows us to truly help children to thrive, explains Kerry Murphy…
+Embracing neuro affirming practice allows us to truly help children to thrive, explains Kerry Murphy…

 The term neurodiversity is gaining popularity within the early years sector as practitioners navigate their ever-growing understanding of inclusion and anti-bias practice.

-Neurodiversity refers to the unique neurological variations within the human mind (Walker, 2014) and was initially coined by autistic sociologist Judy Singer in the 1990s.
+Neurodiversity refers to the unique neurological variations within the human mind (Walker, 2014).
+Autistic sociologist Judy Singer initially coined the phrase in the 1990s.

 Put simply, neurodiversity embraces the fact that not all brains take the same developmental pathway, and while many children have neurotypical minds and bodies, others have development that diverges from this.

-This is referred to as neurodivergence, and this umbrella term includes autism, ADHD and dyslexia, to name a few.
+We refer to this as neurodivergence.
+This umbrella term includes autism, ADHD and dyslexia, to name a few.

-A fundamental principle of neurodiversity, and those who believe in this idea, is that difference is not a bad thing, and so-called special educational needs (SEN) should not be viewed wholly through the lens of delays, deficits, and impairments.
+A fundamental principle of neurodiversity, and those who believe in this idea, is that difference is not a bad thing.
+We should not view so-called special educational needs (SEN) wholly through the lens of delays, deficits, and impairments.

-Unfortunately, this remains the dominant view in the early years and can lead to children being labelled negatively – considered problems to be fixed – and reinforcing stereotypes.
+Unfortunately, this remains the dominant view in the early years.
+This can lead to practitioners labelling children negatively – considered problems we need to fix – and reinforcing stereotypes.

-However, when practitioners take a neurodiversity-affirming approach, they acknowledge that all children’s development is holistic and consists of strengths, interests, differences, and areas of need.
+However, when practitioners embrace neuro affirming practice, they acknowledge that all children’s development is holistic and consists of strengths, interests, differences, and areas of need.

-Furthermore, practitioners recognise that neurodivergence itself, such as being autistic, is not just a set of symptoms but is a valid lived identity for a child that should be celebrated and supported.
+Furthermore, practitioners recognise that neurodivergence itself, such as being autistic, is not just a set of symptoms.
+It’s a valid lived identity for a child.
+This is something we should celebrate and support.

-To be neurodiversity-affirming means that you believe in a strengths and rights-based approach to developmental differences and aim to provide support and adaptations that affirm the child’s neurodivergent identity, rather than thinking that the child needs to be fixed or cured of their neurotype.
+Neuro affirming practice means that you believe in a strengths and rights-based approach to developmental differences and aim to provide support and adaptations that affirm the child’s neurodivergent identity.
+This is rather than thinking that we need to fix a child or cure them of their neurotype.

 Early childhood is a critical phase of development, and what happens during these years can have a lasting impact on how the child comes to view themselves and their place within the world.